Graduate Certificate in Complex Trauma & Child Sexual Abuse Intervention

 You may include payment with your completed application form or call the Admissions Office at 604.528.5632 to pay your fee over the phone by credit card.

 You can reach the admissions office at firstname.lastname@example.org or 604.528.5632.

 Payment and supporting documents may also be submitted in-person or by mail:

 715 McBride Boulevard

 New Westminster, BC V3L 5T4

-Course In this Graduate Certificate are restricted to students enrolled in the program.
+Courses in this Graduate Certificate are restricted to students enrolled in the program.
 Once your application has been approved, please register for courses directly with Student Services at 604.528.5590 or email@example.com.
-Online registration is currently unavailable for coursesin admissions-based programs.
+Online registration is currently unavailable for courses in this admissions-based program.

 Please note, acceptance into the program does not guarantee your seat in a class.
 We suggest registering at least one month before classes begin as seating is limited.